rkargon/prompt/README.md

 - `{virtualenv}` Displays the current virtualenv (If virtualenv is not enabled, no text is returned.)
 Usually not necessary, as virtualenv adds its own prefix to the prompt string.
 - `{branch}` Displays the current version-control repository's branch.
 - `{repo}` Displays the name of this repository's local root directory.
 Use `|short` to get only the directory name and not the full path.
-- `{status}` If the current repository contains uncommited change, `!` is displayed.
-Otherwise, this pattern produces no output.
+- `{status}` If the current repository contains tracked changes, "!" is displayed.
+For untracked changes, "?" is displayed.
+Otherwise, no output is displayed.

 ### Examples
 1. A simple prompt that shows the current branch, as well as whether or not there are uncommitted changes: